ShanliOuyang/PendulumStability/README.md

 - **Significance level**: α = 0.05
 - **Confidence intervals**: Wilson method

+## Workflow

+The repository is organized around a practical training-to-validation workflow:

+1. `myCartpoleF.py` defines the custom environment and the physical system dynamics.
+2. `Train_Result.py` registers the environment, trains a PPO policy, evaluates it during training, and saves model checkpoints.
+3. `Test_Result.py` reloads the trained model and stress-tests it under progressively larger reset ranges.
+4. `Validation.py` compares two saved model versions statistically using repeated rollout experiments.
+5. `Turn-into-txt.ipynb` exports trained network parameters into plain-text files for external use.

 ## Physics Background

 The equations of motion are derived from Lagrangian mechanics with motor dynamics.